Traffic-Aware Microgrid Planning for Dynamic Wireless Electric Vehicle Charging Roadways: Case Study - Results

-As shown in Fig.~\ref{fig:traffic_no_traffic_cost}, ignoring traffic-aware modeling and using a worst-case flat load profile leads to a significant overestimation of system costs.
-The total cost rises from approximately \$205.9 million in the traffic-aware case to about \$352.9 million when traffic dynamics are ignored, representing a 70\% increase.
-This difference in system sizing extends to every component of the proposed microgrid, as shown in Fig.~\ref{fig:traffic_no_traffic_comp}.
-When traffic flow is ignored, the optimal solar capacity increases from 42.02~MW to 61.84~MW, representing a 47\% rise.
-Similarly, the ES capacity grows from 117~MWh to 188~MWh, a 60.7\% increase, reflecting the additional storage required to buffer against the flat, elevated demand profile.
-The external grid coupling also rises sharply, from 16.36~MW to 32.25~MW, almost a twofold increase, as the system requires greater backup capacity to reliably meet the unvarying peak load.
-These results demonstrate that ignoring traffic flow variations effectively leads to oversizing the system across all components, resulting in substantially higher capital and operational costs.
+As shown in the cost comparison in Fig.~\ref{fig:traffic_no_traffic_cost}, ignoring traffic-aware modeling and using a worst-case load profile leads to significant over-allocation of system costs.
+The total cost rises from approximately \$247 million in the traffic-aware case to about \$369.3 million when traffic dynamics are ignored, representing a 50\% increase.
+This difference in system sizing extends to every component of the proposed microgrid, as also shown in Fig.~\ref{fig:traffic_no_traffic_cost}.
+The optimal solar capacity rises from 47.5~MW to 63.9~MW (35\% increase), ES capacity grows from 132.33~MWh to 187.35~MWh (41.5\% increase), and external grid coupling changes from 21~MW to 33.86~MW (61\% increase) to meet the flat peak load.
+This demonstrates that neglecting traffic variations in microgrid planning leads to oversizing across all components, increasing capital and operational costs.
 While peak traffic demand is important for system sizing, it occurs only briefly during the day and can be managed using a combination of generation resources, such as ES units that store energy during low-demand periods.
-Traffic-aware planning leverages this flexibility, aligning system design with realistic traffic-driven demand, resulting in a more optimally sized system for DWC operations, significantly reducing overall costs and further reinforcing the utility of our framework.
+Traffic-aware planning leverages this flexibility, aligning system design with realistic traffic-driven demand, resulting in a more optimally sized system for DWC operations and further reinforcing the utility of our planning framework.